sgotzler/praxis-session/README.md

 ## Defining Minimal Computing
 Minimal Computing is ...
+Complicating Minimal Computing ...

 For more resources and information about minimal computing check out the [minicomp](http://go-dh.github.io/mincomp/) working group on GitHub.

 ## Building Digital Reading Editions Using Minimal Computing Principles

-### Digital Reading Editions vs. Scholarly Editions
+Digital Reading Editions vs. Scholarly Editions ...

 ## *What to title this portion?*